 During the hands-on tests, we could control the Husqvarna Z254F with complete ease because it has intuitive panels and an anti-slip foot area to keep us safe and comfortable.
 It also runs with hydrostatic transmission [1], so we don’t doubt that it can withstand harsh cutting conditions.

-- Ready to take on different grass conditions
+- It is ready to take on different grass conditions

 - You’ll need to buy the bagger attachment